 Dr. Mart Krupovic is an Assistant Professor in the Department of Microbiology at the Institut Pasteur of Paris.
 He obtained his Ph.D. in general microbiology in 2010 at the University of Helsinki.
 His research interests include the origin and evolution of viruses, virus-host interactions in bacteria and archaea, and relationships between viruses and non-viral mobile genetic elements.
 He is currently serving the ICTV as an elected member of the Executive Committee, Chair of the ICTV Plasmaviridae and Bidnaviridae Study Groups, and a member of the Amalgaviridae Study Group.
 Dr. Krupovic also serves as a Viral Genome Advisor for the NCBI and an Editor/Editorial Board Member for 5 journals, including Virus Evolution (Oxford University Press) and Virology (Elsevier).
 He has co-authored over 100 journal articles and book chapters (https://research.pasteur.fr/en/member/mart-krupovic/).

 Arvind Varsani is a molecular virologist at The Biodesign Center for Fundamental and Applied Microbiomics, Center for Evolution and Medicine and the School of Life Sciences at Arizona State University.
-He works across ecosystems to study viral dynamics.
-He is currently serving on the ICTV ICTV executive committee and also and serves on two ICTV study groups (Bidnaviridae, Circoviridae and Geminiviridae).
-Varsani is also serves as a Viral Genome Advisor for NCBI / GenBank and on the advisory board of the journal ‘Virology’.
-Varsani has authored over 180 journal articles.
+He works across ecosystems to study viral dynamics and is particularly interested in viruses with small, circular, ssDNA genomes.
+He is currently serving on the ICTV Executive committee as an Elected Member and also serves on three ICTV study groups (Bidnaviridae, Circoviridae and Geminiviridae).
+Varsani is also a Viral Genome Advisor for NCBI / GenBank and is a member of the advisory board of the journal ‘Virology’.
+He has authored over 180 journal articles.